-Page 69 of 90 CE's mission and goals at the heart of financial practices.
+NOCE's mission and goals at the heart of financial practices.
 The institution's mission and goals are the foundation for financial planning and budget development.
-The mission is reviewed annually by President's Cabinet (President's Cabinet 4/20/21).
-The institution has policies and procedures to ensure sound financial practices and financial stability and financial information is disseminated throughout the institution in a timely manner (Institutional Effectiveness BP; AP 3225, Budget Management BP; AP 6250, Fiscal Management BP 6300; AP 6300).
+The mission is reviewed annually by President's Cabinet.
+NOCE has policies and procedures to ensure financial practices and financial stability and financial information is disseminated in a timely manner (Institutional Effectiveness BP; AP 3225, Budget Management BP; AP 6250, Fiscal Management BP 6300; AP 6300).